1894 Barber Dime

 Description

 The 1894 Barber Dime is a dime produced at the Philadelphia Mint as part of the Barber Dimes 1892-1916 series.
-Total mintage reached 1.3 million.
-The obverse features Liberty facing right wearing a Phrygian cap topped by a laurel wreath, with the word LIBERTY on a headband, while the reverse displays an agricultural wreath of corn, wheat, oak, and maple enclosing the words ONE DIME.
-Designed by Charles E. Barber.
+With a mintage of 1.3 million, this is a scarce issue — the higher-mintage of the two mint variants, representing 65% of production.
+The obverse features Liberty facing right wearing a Phrygian cap topped by a laurel wreath, with the word LIBERTY on a headband and the reverse displays an agricultural wreath of corn, wheat, oak, and maple enclosing the words ONE DIME.
+The 1894-S with a mintage of 24 is one of the most famous rarities in all of American numismatics.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $47 to $502 depending on grade and condition.
 Struck in 90% silver, 10% copper, weighing 2.5 grams, 17.9 mm in diameter, with a reeded edge.
 Cataloged as PCGS #4803.
-Chief Engraver Charles Barber designed a unified series of dimes, quarters, and half dollars that bore his name — the first coordinated multi-denomination design family in U.S. The 1894-S Barber Dime (mintage 24) is one of the great U.S. coin rarities.
-Other key dates include the 1895-O, 1901-S, and 1903-S.

 External References